-Onassis came in second in asking to marry Tina.
-Livanos gave the same answer he had given to Niarchos.
-But Onassis was more persistent.
+Onassis came in second in asking for Tina’s hand in marriage.
+Livanos gave Onassis the same answer he had given to Niarchos.
+However, Onassis was more persistent.
 He was very motivated to beat his rival and marry the young socialite.

-Courting lasted three years, as Onassis was infatuated with the young girl.
-It took many expensive gifts, countless days sailing on his yacht and barbecues to woo her over.
+Their courting lasted three years, as Onassis was infatuated with the young girl.
+It took many expensive gifts, countless days sailing on his yacht, and barbecues to woo her over.
 Finally, in 1946, when Tina was only 17, Stavros Livanos gave Onassis his blessing.
 The shipping tycoon was 40 at the time.